Iamasink/beat-saber-light-scripts/README.md

 the `old gradient thingy.js` is just a thing i did ill prolly update it at some point. it changes every light of a specific chroma colour in a range, to be a gradient through the time that you set. could be for a long like slowly changing chroma colour or something, cool ok I wish i could tell you how it works but I forgor💀<br />
-dont worry theres comments i wrote like 2 months ago if u wanna use it<br />
+dont worry theres comments i wrote like 2 months ago if u wanna use it :D<br />

 # examples